bart747/mysite/content/blog/vim-typography.md

 <code>line-height</code> in CSS.
 It sets the space between lines, not leading.

 The default is 0.
-I like to use something around 4 or 5&mdash;it depends on the font face.
+I like to use something around 4 or 5, it depends on the font face.